marcinma/k8s-5days/day2/00_registry/task.md

 {"repositories":[]}
 ```

-# Tag one of your previous images to match repository address
+# Tag one of your previous images to match repository address with port

 Use 127.0.0.1 address!